theocar/react-guidelines/README.md

 								// GOOD: Component handle the disabling of the view, but does not
 								// know what the data logic is.
-The container parent told him <- REUSABLE disabled={car[props.disableField}
+The container parent told him <- REUSABLE disabled={car[disableField]}

-								// GOOD, we do not assume anything on the logic behind,
+								// GOOD, we do not assume anything about the logic behind,
-								// All we know is this car has been selected <- REUSABLE onClick={() => onSelect(car.id)}>
+								// All we say is that this car has been selected <- REUSABLE onClick={() => onSelect(car.id)}>
 								{car.name}
 							</button>

 							<button
-								// The component is responsible for the preview, so it allows to select... onClick={() => this.displayCar(car.id)}>
+								// The component is responsible for the preview,
+								// so it allows to temporary select... onClick={() => this.displayCar(car.id)}>
 								{`Display ${car.name} (no selection will be made)`}
 							</button>